gauge-sh/tach/docs/why-modguard.md

 # Why modguard?

 We built `modguard` to solve a recurring problem that we've experienced on software teams - code sprawl.
 Unintended cross-module imports would tightly couple together what used to be independent domains, and eventually create "balls of mud".
-This makes it harder to test, and harder to make changes.
-Not to mention that mis-use of modules which were intended to be private can degrade performance and cause security incidents.
+This made it harder to test, and harder to make changes.
+Mis-use of modules which were intended to be private would then degrade performance and even cause security incidents.

 This would happen for a variety of reasons:
 - Junior developers had a limited understanding of the existing architecture and/or frameworks being used